• Image field 46

 This includes both itemized deductions and other deductions

-such as for student loan interest and IRAs.
+such as for qualified tips, overtime compensation, and

 Step 4(c).
 Enter in this step any additional tax you want